ruixiw1/cs1302-arcade/REFLECTION.md

 1. I've already read project description and made a short list about project, but I didn't work with the start code.
 2. I plan to finish the project.
 3. After reading the project description, I found I should work on JavaFX.
 Maybe I need to start with a new ssh?
 Is it means I have to start all over again？

+## Deadline 3 - TUE 2020-12-15 (Dec 15)
+1. I have already finished the whole project.
+I think there is nothing difference with my plan in Deadline2.
+2. I found I don't need to start with a new ssh.
+The works in ssh and ssh -XY are the same.
+Maybe the difference only happens when I compile the code.
+The new problem I find is that 60 lines is always not enough!
+Could you increase the number of lines in checkstyle?
+3. The grader should check both of the extra points.